 I didn’t always love to read engagement tales mind you, they used to make me feel kinda crappy, so I fully understand that side of the coin.
-And I understand that some people aren’t into getting engaged at all (believe me, I’ve been of that opinion too).
-However, today I’m coming at the sharing of these special little moments of our lives from a place of complete positivity, despite what the clickbait-y title might initially suggest!
+And I get that some people aren’t into getting engaged at all (believe me, I’ve been of that opinion too).
+However, today I’m coming at the sharing of these special little moments of our lives from a place of complete positivity, despite what the clickbait-y title might initially suggest.

-The more I’ve spoken with people in my life, both online and in person, the more I realise that real life proposals aren’t often glossy.
-Behind even the most perfect engagement stories there are the ‘not so perfect’ bits: the massive argument in the car about 10 minutes before the prearranged (and pre-set up) spot was reached, the photographer hired to covertly capture the moment who completely missed the crucial shot, that one drink too many to calm the nerves that resulted in the night becoming a wash out and the question not popped until the next day.
+The more I’ve spoken with people in my life, both online and in person, the more I realise that real life proposals usually aren’t glossy.
+Behind even the most perfect engagement stories there are the ‘not so perfect’ bits: the massive argument in the car about 10 minutes before the prearranged spot was reached, the photographer hired to covertly capture the moment who completely missed the crucial shot, that one drink too many to calm the nerves that resulted in the night becoming a wash out and the question not popped until the next day.

 Oh, and if you’re wondering whether writing this means I want to hear your engagement stories then yes I absolutely do!!
 Please feel free to share in the comments below, how was your proposal story uniquely perfect to you?